Ara Parseghian: Later life

 Along with Lou Holtz, Parseghian served as one of two honorary coaches in Notre Dame's 2007 spring game, an annual scrimmage held in April.
 Holtz's Gold team defeated Parseghian's Blue team, 10–6.
-The same year, Notre Dame unveiled a statue in Parseghian's honor by sculptor Jerry McKenna, depicting players carrying him off the field in triumph following the 1971 Cotton Bowl victory over Texas.
+The same year, Notre Dame unveiled a statue in Parseghian's honor by sculptor Jerry McKenna, depicting players carrying him off the field in triumph following the 1971 Cotton Bowl victory over Texas; the statue as of 2024 is next to Notre Dame Stadium at Gate B, which is also called the Ara Parseghian Gate.
 In 2011, Miami also unveiled a statue in his honor to add to the RedHawks' Cradle of Coaches plaza.
 It shows him wearing a Notre Dame sweater as he kneels and looks ahead to the field.

 Parseghian, who was married to the former Kathleen Davis, also became involved with medical causes later in life.
 Along with Mike and Cindy Parseghian, his son and daughter-in-law, he founded the Ara Parseghian Medical Research Foundation in 1994.
 The foundation is seeking a cure for Niemann-Pick disease Type C, a genetic disorder affecting children that causes the buildup of cholesterol in cells, resulting in damage to the nervous system and eventually death.
 Three of his grandchildren, Michael, Marcia, and Christa Parseghian, died from the disease.
 He was also active in the cause to find a cure for multiple sclerosis; his daughter Karan was diagnosed with the disease.

-Parseghian died on August 2, 2017, at his home in Granger, Indiana, at the age of 94.
-At the time of his death, he was suffering from a post-surgical hip infection after undergoing hip surgery weeks before his death.
+Parseghian died on August 2, 2017, surrounded by his family at his home in Granger, Indiana, at the age of 94.
+At the time of his death, he was suffering from an infection that had settled into his hip.
 He was buried in the Cedar Grove Cemetery in Notre Dame, Indiana.